rolyli/linky-backend/README.md

 Additionally,
 - [linky-bot](https://github.com/rolyli/linky-bot): Discord bot implemented with Discord.js that saves image links from Discord channels to persistent storage, to be consumed by linky-frontend.

+Postman collection for the API is available in the root folder of the project.

 ## Prerequisites

 - MongoDB Atlas database keys